 Our online spelling program integrates auditory, visual, and tactile-kinesthetic processing skills.
 We have different levels for grades K-8.
 Your child will learn 10 new spelling words each week.
 We break up each week of words according to their spelling patterns.
 There are 8 primary spelling patterns in the English spelling system that your students will learn over the course of the program.

 Teaching spelling with the 8 spelling patterns is easier than memorizing over 30 spelling rules.
 The methods we use to teach spelling to incorporate both spoken and written words.
 Learning the spelling patterns of the English spelling system dramatically improves your ability to spell words.
 We do this by teaching the spelling patterns, practicing spelling words a sound at a time, and learning the letters that represent vowel sounds.
 For example, students with spelling difficulties, dyslexic students, or learning disabilities, learn the first spelling pattern is the vowel-consonant pattern.
 These spelling words are words with short vowels: bat, pen, stop, picnic, and trust.

 Spelling words vary depending on your grade level (K-8th) in our spelling program.
 We do this to meet your child where they are with their spelling abilities.
 No matter the level, we teach the same 8 spelling patterns to make sure that all students build a solid foundation.

 Our spelling instruction focuses on teaching the structure of the language, the 8 phonetic spelling patterns.
 Younger students start off learning to spell words that are 3 and 4 letters in length.
 Older students learn to spell words that are longer in length or multi-syllable that use the same spelling patterns.
-As student’s spelling ability improve, spelling lists become more difficult and helps students be able to spell unfamiliar words.
+As students’ spelling ability improves, spelling lists become more difficult and help students be able to spell unfamiliar words.